Students need help with their ability to visualize letter patterns in words.

 - Must sound out the same word each time they try to read it.

-Students need help with their ability to image concepts (comprehension) if they:
+Students need help understanding concepts (comprehension) if they:

 - Have to reread material several times and often remember only a few details rather than the “whole”